 The material has a range of indoor applications in specific architectural styles.
 Houses built in the Spanish Colonial, Southwest, and rustic styles look sharp with sandstone fireplace surrounds, flooring, countertops, and various other features.
 The stone also creates a superb interior living environment.

 It is a thermally neutral stone that remains at ambient temperatures.
-Unlike many artificial materials, sandstone won’t “overreact” too cold or heat and doesn’t deteriorate due to thermal contraction and expansion.
+Unlike many artificial materials, sandstone won’t “overreact” to cold or heat and won’t deteriorate due to thermal contraction and expansion.
 As you can see, sandstone has many unique properties that make it an excellent inclusion for indoor and outdoor applications.